-New / revised pronouncement Superseded pronouncement Nature of change Effective date (annual reporting periods beginning on or after) Likely impact on initial application AASB 2017-3 Amendments to Australian Accounting Standards - Clarifications to AASB 4 None This Standard amends AASB 4 Insurance Contracts to confirm that in Australia compliance with AASB 1023 General Insurance Contracts and AASB 1038 Life Insurance Contracts ensures simultaneous compliance with AASB 4.
+AASB 2017-3 Amendments to Australian Accounting Standards - Clarifications to AASB 4 None This Standard amends AASB 4 Insurance Contracts to confirm that in Australia compliance with AASB 1023 General Insurance Contracts and AASB 1038 Life Insurance Contracts ensures simultaneous compliance with AASB 4.
 AASB 1023 and AASB 1038 address all aspects of recognition, measurement and disclosure of general and life insurance contracts.
 These Standards address a wider range of accounting requirements than AASB 4.
+1 January 2018 [If the entity has concluded that there will be no material impact.]
+When these amendments are first adopted for the year ending 30 June 2019, there will be no material impact on the financial statements.
 This Standard also amends AASB 4 to ensure that the relief available to issuers of insurance contracts set out in AASB 2016-6 Amendments to Australian Accounting Standards - Applying AASB 9 Financial Instruments with AASB 4 Insurance Contracts can be applied by an entity applying either AASB 1023 or AASB 1038 if the entity otherwise meets the qualifying criteria.
-1 January 2018 [If the entity has concluded that there will be no material impact.]
-When these amendments are first adopted for the year ending 31 December 2018, there will be no material impact on the financial statements.
 AASB 2017-4 Amendments to Australian Accounting Standards - Uncertainty over Income Tax Treatments None AASB 2017-4 amends AASB 1 First-time Adoption of Australian Accounting Standards to add paragraphs arising from AASB Interpretation 23 Uncertainty over Income Tax Treatments.
 1 January 2019 [If the entity has concluded that there will be no material impact.]
-When these amendments are first adopted for the year ending 31 December 2019, there will be no material impact on the financial statements.

-New / revised pronouncement Superseded pronouncement Nature of change Effective date (annual reporting periods beginning on or after) Likely impact on initial application AASB 2017-5 Amendments to Australian Accounting Standards - Effective Date of Amendments to AASB 10 and AASB 128 and Editorial Corrections None AASB 2017-5 defers the mandatory effective date of amendments to AASB 10 and AASB 128 that were originally made in AASB 2014-10 Amendments to Australian Accounting Standards - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture so that the amendments are required to be applied for annual reporting periods beginning on or after 1 January 2022 instead of 1 January 2018.
-The amendments in AASB 2014-10 originally applied to annual reporting periods beginning on or after 1 January 2016, but were later deferred by the IASB indefinitely.
+When these amendments are first adopted for the year ending 30 June 2020, there will be no material impact on the financial statements.
+AASB 2017-5 Amendments to Australian Accounting Standards - Effective Date of Amendments to AASB 10 and AASB 128 and Editorial None AASB 2017-5 defers the mandatory effective date of amendments to AASB 10 and AASB 128 that were originally made in AASB 2014-10 Amendments to Australian Accounting Standards - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture so that the amendments are required to be applied for annual reporting periods beginning on or after 1 January 2022 instead of 1 January 2018.
+1 January 2018 [If the entity has concluded that there will be no material impact.]
+When these amendments are first adopted for the year ending 30 June 2019, there will be no material impact on the financial statements.
+Corrections The amendments in AASB 2014-10 originally applied to annual reporting periods beginning on or after 1 January 2016, but were later deferred by the IASB indefinitely.
 Due to legal implications, the AASB was unable to defer the amendments indefinitely, and instead deferred the amendments to apply to annual reporting periods beginning on or after 1 January 2018 through AASB 2015-10 Amendments to Australian Accounting Standards - Effective Date of Amendments to AASB 10 and AASB 128.
 As the IASB's amendments continue to be deferred indefinitely, this Standard further defers the amendments to annual reporting periods beginning on or after 1 January 2022.
-This Standard also makes various editorial corrections to Australian Accounting Standards 1 January 2018 [If the entity has concluded that there will be no material impact.]
-When these amendments are first adopted for the year ending 31 December 2018, there will be no material impact on the financial statements.
-AASB 2017-6 Amendments to Australian Accounting Standards - Prepayment Features with Negative Compensation None AASB 2017-6 amends AASB 9 Financial Instruments (2014) to permit entities to measure at amortised cost or fair value through other comprehensive income particular financial assets that would otherwise have contractual cash flows that are solely payments of principal and interest but do not meet that condition only as a result of a prepayment feature.
-This is subject to meeting other conditions, such as the nature of the business model relevant to the financial asset.
-Otherwise, the financial assets would be measured at fair value through profit or loss.
-1 January 2019 [If the entity has concluded that there will be no material impact.]
-When these amendments are first adopted for the year ending 31 December 2019, there will be no material impact on the financial statements.
+This Standard also makes various editorial corrections to Australian Accounting Standards